 Gain is the best way to collaborate with outside helpers without cluttering the conversation or approval process with your clients.

-Work with your interns and freelancers through the Files channel
+Have interns and freelancers upload Files

-For any content that is shared through the Files channel, Gain allows you to leave comments, feedback and edits on every file, whether it’s a video, blog post, or a social ad mockup.
+Gain allows you to leave comments, feedback and edits on every file, whether it’s a video, blog post, or a social ad mockup.

 Until the designated approver marks the content as “approved,” your team can endlessly revise content in close collaboration with your interns or freelancers before sending to a client.
 This way, your collaborator learns on the job from your feedback, and your client sees a polished product that is the result of their efforts.